brian105/OpenCore-Install-Guide/extras/tahoe.md

 ### WhateverGreen

 WhateverGreen has AMD connector patching issues on macOS 26.
 If you have a kernel panic related to WhateverGreen or AMD GPU kexts, this is likely your problem.
 As there is no workaround available yet, your only option is to remove WhateverGreen.kext entirely.
 If you require `agdpmod=pikera` to boot, manually apply this [patch](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/) to your configuration.
 Note that kext patches like this need to go under `Kernel -> Patch` in your config.plist.

+### FileVault

+If you have FileVault enabled on earlier versions of macOS and you upgrade to macOS 26 or you want to enable it on a clean install of macOS 26, add `apfs_aligned.efi` to your configuration's `Drivers` folder from [here](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/apfs_aligned.efi).
+Make sure to do a snapshot in ProperTree so the new driver is added to your config.plist.

+Additionally, you must disable `EnableJumpstart` within `UEFI -> APFS` in your config.plist.